jameson-dev/SARoadCrashMap/README.md

 **Coverage:** 98% of crashes (187,017 out of 190,910) have pre-assigned LGAs.

 ### Performance Optimizations
-- **Progressive Marker Loading**: 190K+ markers loaded in chunks of 2000 with progress indicator
+- **Progressive Marker Loading**: 190K+ markers loaded in chunks of 20,000 with progress indicator
 - **Icon Caching**: Reuses marker icons instead of creating duplicates
 - **Batch Processing**: Adds markers to cluster in batches for faster rendering
 - **Dynamic Clustering**: More aggressive clustering at lower zoom levels
 - **Lazy Popup Generation**: Crash details only generated when popup is opened
 - **Service Worker Caching**: Caches 200MB+ of data files for offline access
+- **Efficient Table Rendering**: Data table uses virtual pagination and only renders visible rows
+- **Filter Result Caching**: Previously used filter combinations are cached for instant re-application
+- **Client-side Persistence**: User preferences (table settings, theme) stored locally for instant restoration

 ## Development